DavidZJHIT/DavidZJHIT.github.io/_pages/markdown.md

 ## Locations of key files/directories

+##Cofounder of a Startup Company in PR China
+*	Worked as the Chief Operating Officer (COO);
+*	Participated in roadshows to raise startup funds for the company;
+*	Made a series of decisions in daily management and operation.
+##Laboratory Assistant in School of MSE, HIT
+###Fund: National Natural Science Foundation of China (Grant No. 51302049, 91326102)
+*	Taught students to synthesize BCN precursor by cross-linking reaction in water baths;
+*	Demonstrated a predesigned annealing mode to collect porous BCN ceramics with low density and excellent EMW absorption performance.

 * Basic config options: _config.yml
 * Top navigation bar config: _data/navigation.yml
 * Single pages: _pages/